LuisAlejandro/agoras/docs/migration/index.rst

 Overview
 ========

-Agoras 2.0+ introduces a new CLI structure that's more intuitive, discoverable, and aligned with how users think about social media operations.
-This guide helps you migrate from the legacy ``agoras publish`` command to the new platform-first command structure.
+Agoras uses a platform-first CLI structure that is more intuitive, discoverable, and aligned with how users think about social media operations.
+This guide helps you migrate from the legacy ``agoras publish`` command to the new ``agoras <platform> <action>`` format.

 This migration guide is organized into the following sections: